MaskingTechnology/jitar/documentation/docs/develop/setup-and-teardown.md

 await Database.connect(process.env.DB_CONN_STRING);
 ```

-All it does is importing it's dependencies and performing all actions required.
+All it does is importing dependencies and performing all actions required.

 ::: warning IMPORTANT
 The set up script is executed before the service starts.
 If the script fails, Jitar will exit.